aelkouhen/aelkouhen.github.io/_posts/data-mainframe/2024-10-10-mainframe-to-distributed-sql-part-1.md

 As organizations evolve, the modernization of mainframe systems towards cloud-native and distributed alternatives such as CockroachDB remains a key focus.
 Understanding the intricacies of mainframe database architecture is essential for leveraging the full potential of cloud-native and distributed database alternatives to successfully navigate the future of enterprise computing.

-_Learn how you can successfully migrate from mainframe to a cloud-native distributed database: Visit here to speak with an expert._

 ---

 ## References